 With Treatment

-Partnership For Programress Southeast Health Group is a dual diagnosis treatment center located at 189 East 9th Avenue in the 81073 zip code in Springfield, CO.
+Partnership For Programress Southeast Health Group is a mental health and substance abuse treatment facility located at 189 East 9th Avenue in the 81073 zip code in Springfield, CO.
 It is operated by a private non-profit organization.
-Partnership For Programress Southeast Health Group provides buprenorphine maintenance, relapse prevention from naltrexone and methadone for pain management.
-Some of the treatment approaches used by Partnership For Programress Southeast Health Group include cognitive behavioral therapy, matrix model and DBT.
-Partnership For Programress Southeast Health Group provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient services and regular outpatient treatment.
-It also provides residential treatment for substance use and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
-Other addiction treatment offered includes treatment for non-substance use addiction disorder.
+Partnership For Programress Southeast Health Group provides buprenorphine for pain management, relapse prevention from naltrexone and naltrexone administration.
+Some of the treatment approaches used by Partnership For Programress Southeast Health Group include motivational incentives, motivational interviewing and matrix model.
+Partnership For Programress Southeast Health Group provides outpatient rehabilitation, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
+It also provides inpatient treatment for dual diagnosis and residential substance use treatment.
+Other addiction treatment offered includes general addiction disorder treatment.

 Address: 189 East 9th Avenue, Springfield, CO 81073